 TH592 Music Education Fundamentals II Students will examine the mystery of music and its profound impact and importance on the human race.
 They will also study the significance of listening, musicianship, multiculturalism, creativity, curriculum, and development; finally, they will survey the philosophical and psychological aspects of a music education.

 TH593 Integration of Music into the Liturgical Celebration Students will examine and integrate sacred music into the liturgical celebration such as the Eucharist, the Mass, Special Days of Obligation and other important celebration the church celebrates.

-TH594 Music Theory for Ministers This course is an introduction to basic materials and concepts of music theory.
+TH594 Music Theory This course is an introduction to basic materials and concepts of music theory.
 It will focus on commonalities of selected historic and geographic literatures through the study of fundamentals, melodic and harmonic writing, and terms and symbols.